TobiWeller/Ridle/README.md

 ## Citation
-If you use this code for evidential learning as part of your project or paper, please cite the following work:
+If you use this code for predicting instance type assertions in Knowledge Graphs as part of your project or paper, please cite the following work:

     @article{weller2021ridle,
       title={Predicting Instance Type Assertions in Knowledge Graphs Using Stochastic Neural Networks},